petabridge/Petabridge.Phobos.Web/README.md

 </configuration>
 ```

-From there, run the following commad on the prompt:
+From there, run the following command on the prompt:

 ```
 PS> build.cmd Docker
 ```

-This will create the Docker images the solution needs to run inside Kubernetes: `petabridge.phobos.web:0.1.0`.
+This will create the Docker images the solution needs to run inside Kubernetes: `petabridge.phobos.web:0.2.4`.

 ### Deploying the K8s Cluster (with Telemetry Installed)
 From there, everything you need to run the solution in Kubernetes is already defined inside the [`k8s/` folder](k8s/) - just run the following command to launch the Phobos-enabled application inside Kubernetes: